NWT Species Infobase

 What do the ranks mean?

-- May Be At Risk: Species that may be at risk of extinction or extirpation, and are therefore candidates for detailed risk assessment by COSEWIC or SARC.
+- May be at Risk: Species that may be at risk of extinction or extirpation and are therefore candidates for detailed risk assessment by COSEWIC or SARC.

 - Secure: Species that are neither at risk nor sensitive.
 These species have the lowest priority for a detailed assessment.

-- Undetermined: Species for which insufficient information, knowledge or data is available to reliably evaluate their general status rank.
+- Undetermined: Species for which insufficient information, knowledge, or data is available to reliably evaluate their general status rank.

 - Not Assessed: Species which have not been examined for ranking.